-- 5 with most of the information not being available to the scientific community or to stakeholders.
-Often, stakeholders spend extra resources to characterise areas (to be managed or under analysis) where basic background already exists but it is not easily available neither public.
-That is the case of a large number of sediment samples collected within the frame of diverse Portuguese, Spanish and European founded projects whose results for the Atlantic margin of the Iberian Peninsula (namely coast and adjacent continental shelf) remain unpublished. - 10 Here, we present a recently created database, IBAM-Sed Iberian Atlantic Margin Sediments Database.
-IBAM-Sed compiles all available information about the textural properties of surface sediments along the southern Atlantic coast and shelf of the Iberian Peninsula collected within the frame of 24 projects (Fig. 1).
-The samples include sediments from emerged beaches, estuaries, a coastal lagoon and the adjacent continental shelf.
-The objective of this compilation is to make all this information available to the community as it might support future decision making or even to serve as reference to assess the impact of - 15 specific activities over time.
+Here, we present a recently created database, IBAM-Sed the Iberian Atlantic Margin Sediments database.
+IBAM-Sed compiles all available information about the textural properties of surface sediments along the southern Atlantic coast and shelf of the Iberian Peninsula collected within the framework of 24 projects (Fig. 1).
+The samples include sediments from emerged beaches, estuaries, a coastal lagoon, and the adjacent continental shelf.
+The objective of this compilation is to make all this information available to the community as it might support future decision making or even serve as a reference to assess the impact of specific activities over time.
 To illustrate the latter, we show the potential use of some of the data included in the database with three examples.
-The first shows how the database can be used to asses changes in the bed-surface sediment distribution within the Guadiana river estuary after the construction upstream of a large-scale dam.
+The first shows how the database can be used to assess changes in the bed-surface sediment distribution within the Guadiana River estuary after the construction upstream of a large-scale dam.
 The second example shows how the aforementioned database can be used to map and assess the resources within the adjacent shelf for sand mining for beach nourishment purposes.
-Finally, the third example shows how the database can also support the morphodynamic classification - 20 of beaches using mean grain sizes.
+Finally, the third example shows how the database can also support the morphodynamic classification of beaches using mean grain sizes.